Found by AI

 Frequently Asked Questions

-What is AEO (Agent Engine Optimization)?
+What is AEO (Agentic Engine Optimization)?

 AEO is the practice of optimizing your business data so autonomous AI agents can discover, evaluate, and select your business on behalf of consumers.
 Unlike GEO, where the user still sees the AI's answer, AEO targets scenarios where the AI agent makes the decision autonomously - researching, comparing, and acting without the consumer ever seeing a search result.
 The World Economic Forum coined the term in January 2026, and McKinsey projects agentic commerce could reach $1-5 trillion globally by 2030.